saltvedt/swarm-dashboard/README.md

 + Using the `ENABLE_AUTHENTICATION` environment variable, there is an option to use `Basic Auth`.
 The WebSocket server will close the connection if it does not receive a valid authentication token.
 See the example in the above section for more info.

 + Using the `ENABLE_HTTPS` environment variable, there is an option to use `HTTPS` and `WSS`.
 We have Let’s Encrypt integration with the DNS challenge.
-See the example in the above section for more info.
+See the example for more info.

-## Production use

-There are two considerations for any serious deployment of the dashboard:

-1. Security - the dashboard node.js server has access to the docker daemon unix socket and runs on the manager, which makes it a significant attack surface (i.e. compromising the dashboard's node server would give an attacker full control of the swarm)
-2. The interaction with docker API is a fairly rough implementation and is not very optimized.
-The server polls the API every 1000 ms, publishing the response data to all open WebSockets if it changed since last time.
-There is probably a better way to look for changes in the Swarm that could be used in the future.
++ You can use [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) with the `DOCKER_SOCKET` environment variable to minimize permissions and enhance security.

 ## Rough roadmap

 * Show more service details (published port, image name, and version)
 * Node / Service / Task details panel
+* Improving performance by sending only the changes to online clients

 Both feature requests and pull requests are welcome.
 If you want to build/test the code locally, see [commands.md](./test-cluster/commands.md) in the `test-cluster` directory.